jdereg/json-io/README.md

     }

 #### Customization technique 2.
 Custom instantiator ( `JsonReader.assignInstantiator(Class c, ClassFactoryEx)` )
-There are times when **json-io** cannot instantiate a particular class even though it makes many attempts to instantiate a class, including looping through all the constructors (public, private) and invoking them with default values, etc.  However, sometimes a class just cannot be constructed, for example, one that has a constructor that throws an exception if particular parameters are not passed into it.
+There are times when **json-io** cannot instantiate a particular class even though it makes many attempts to instantiate a class, including looping through all the constructors (public, private) and invoking them with default values, etc.
+However, sometimes a class just cannot be constructed, for example, one that has a constructor that throws an exception if particular parameters are not passed into it.

 In these instances, use the `JsonReader.assignInstantiator(class, Factory)` to assign a `ClassFactory` or `ClassFactoryEx` that you implement to instantiate the class. **json-io** will call your `ClassFactory.newInstance(Class c)` (or `ClassFactoryEx.newInstance(Class c, Map args)`) to create the class that it could not construct.
 Your `ClassFactory` will be called to create the instance.
 In case you need values from the object being instantiated in order to construct it, use the `ClassFactoryEx` to instantiate it.
 This class factory has the API `newInstance(Class c, Map args)` which will be called with the Class to instantiate and the JSON object that represents it (already read in).
 In the args `Map`, the key 'jsonObj' will have the associated `JsonObject` (`Map`) that is currently being read.
 You can pull field values from this object to create and return the instance.
 After your code creates the instance, **json-io** will reflectively stuff the values from the `jsonObj` (`JsonObject`) into the instance you create.

 #### Customization technique 3.
 Handling a class that has some fields you do not want written out.
-Let's say a class that your are serialize has a field on it that you do not want written out, like a ClassLoader reference.
-Use the JsonWriter.FIELD_SPECIFIERS to associate a List of String field names to a particular Class C.  When the class is being written out, only the fields you list will be written out.
+Let's say a class that your are serialize has a field on it that you do not want written out, like a `ClassLoader` reference.
+Use the `JsonWriter.FIELD_SPECIFIERS` to associate a `List` of `String` field names to a particular `Class` C.  When the class is being written out, only the fields you list will be written out.

 #### Customization technique 4.
 Substitute your names for the class names written in the @type field.
 Optional, use shorter meta-keys (@type -> @t, @id -> @i, @ref -> @r, @keys -> @k, @items -> @e)
 Both the `JsonWriter` and `JsonReader` allow you to pass in an optional arguments `Map<String, Object>`.
 This `Map` has well known keys (constants from `JsonWriter` / `JsonWriter`).
 To enable the respective feature, first create a `Map`.
 Then place the well known key in the `Map` and associate the appropriate setting as the value.
-Below is a complete list of features and some example usages.
+Below is an example usage.
 Shown in Groovy for brevity.

       Map args = [
               (JsonWriter.SHORT_META_KEYS):true,